 Here is the finished product.
 A very creative thing I do you might say.
 I have been drawing roads for over 20 years now and it started with school paper with a pencil to now with color being added.

 This is how I draw a freeway road drawing.
 I draw big overhead signs and the delineators on the side of the road.
 Thanks for reading how I draw my roads.
+And watch the video about how I draw my roads below!

 Anyone that has known me for a while knows that I draw roads.
 I posted some drawings I completed here for you to see.